Linguistics575/575_OCR/azure/readme.md

 * `config_file` is the config file containing the API URL and the path to the file containing your subscription key.
 * To run recognition on a single image, the next would be `-i INPUT_IMAGE`, or, to run a batch of images, it would be `-f FILE_OF_INPUT_PATHS`.
 * If you'd like the output to go anywhere other than the current directory you can pass `-o OUTPUT_DIRECTORY`, or just leave it out for the current directory.
-* If you'd like to run optical character recognition for typewritten text as opposed to handwriting
+* If you'd like to run optical character recognition for typewritten text as opposed to handwriting, pass `--ocr`.

 #### Examples:
 * for Handwriting recognition for a single file: